• Skip to primary navigation

 spreading buttercream on a cake that lays on a glass cake plate

-Spread buttercream on the completely cooled cake.
+Spread the simple buttercream on the completely cooled cake.

 preparing cake glaze in saucepan